COVID-19: N20,000 cash to poor Nigerians, another charade — Onuesoke

-FORMER Delta State Governorship aspirant, Chief Sunny Onuesoke, yesterday described the N20,000 palliative being reportedly paid to poor Nigerians by the President Mohammadu Buhari led Federal Government as another charade aimed at looting the country’s treasure at a critical time as this when the world was battling on how to contain the spread of dreaded coronavirus pandemic.
+Former Delta State Governorship aspirant, Chief Sunny Onuesoke, on Tuesday described the N20,000 palliative being reportedly paid to poor Nigerians by the President Mohammadu Buhari led Federal Government as another charade aimed at looting the country’s treasure at a critical time as this when the world was battling on how to contain the spread of dreaded coronavirus pandemic.

 Onuesoke in online chat with newsmen held that nobody has acknowledged receipt of the N20,000 cash palliative, saying: “One unfortunate thing about this President Mohammadu Buhari led APC federal government is its penchant for telling lies and spewing media propaganda hence they cannot be trusted.